 It’s Not Just About Money

 To invest instead of holding your money in cash requires an abundance mentality.
 It also requires you to come from a place of understanding how your money can grow and hopefully should build some gratitude towards the system and your ability to save.
 This can impact your overall happiness.
 It is not just about amassing a huge amount of savings so you can retire.
-By investing in growth you are actively putting money back out into the world.
-Avoiding the damage to your mentality that can occur by being negative and fearful with holding only cash.
+By investing in growth, you are actively putting money back out into the world.
+Thus, avoiding the damage to your mind that can be negative and fearful by holding only cash.

 Cashflow is King

 If you live off cash for too long, you will find yourself without it.
-Now living off cashflow, that is a beautiful thing indeed.
-So the goal is to build cashflow.
-The best timing to building cashflow is when you are trading your time in for the cash you live off of.
+Now living off cash flow, that is a beautiful thing indeed.
+So the goal is to build cash flow.
+The best time to build cash flow is when you are trading your time in for the cash you live off.

 Let’s look at this model a bit.

-As you can see, through the magic of compound interest, the higher return of illiquid assets dwarf that of cash savings.
-Even a moderate liquid investment like an index fund more than doubles that of the cash savings over the 20 year period.
+As you can see, through the magic of compound interest, the higher return of illiquid assets dwarfs that of cash savings.
+Thus, even a moderate liquid investment like an index fund more than doubles cash savings over the 20 year period.

-The assumption of 15% annual return on real estate, may seem a bit high, but with the right technique it is certainly attainable.
-With techniques that leverage market knowhow and your efforts though, it is possible to achieve returns that are higher than 15%.
-This is of course only a semi-passive investment and relies on your ability to make sure the asset is performing.
+The assumption of a 15% annual return on real estate may seem a bit high, but with the right technique, it is certainly attainable.
+With techniques that leverage market know-how and your efforts, it is possible to achieve returns higher than 15%.
+This is, of course, only a semi-passive investment and relies on your ability to make sure the asset is performing.
 Which will take a much larger investment of time, research, and knowledge than investing in money markets, index funds, or similar.

 Tyler is a real estate investor.
 He has flipped over 50 homes and manages a real estate portfolio in the midwest.
 He strives to help others build wealth and add value to other’s lives through a constant pursuit of growth.